sammagnum/swedule/README.md

 https://nickjanetakis.com/blog/how-to-start-and-finish-any-web-app-project

 ## Brain Dump
-(Distilled from actual audio recording as detailed in nick's link above :-) ) I would like to design a wep app that allows people to request vacation time and see their schedule for the upcoming week.Teamleads should be able to approve/deny that request.
+I would like to design a wep app that allows people to request vacation time and see their schedule for the upcoming week.Teamleads should be able to approve/deny that request.
 The request page should be able to show how many request your team has made and the request limit for your team, based on dates. their should be a warning system indicating if folks are reaching their max use for the year. schedule should be based on the timezone of computer and fall back to est. have a dropdown to adjust timezone. you should be able to view your team schedule as well.
 A primary part of the goal is having a clean interface that does not require notes to view.
 I also would like to be able to import the current database, but not being able to is not a deal killer.
 However, teamlead definitely could use an easy way to import.
 I want to avoid w3 integration for now so will likely,need its on login.
 I want to add email notification at some point but thats later.

 ## Main Goal: